News from the Bench /What's the Buzz? |

 As pictured above, fine tuners which are fully-tightened may end up making contact with the top of the instrument.
 The tailpiece vibrates when the strings are played and, because the fine tuner is attached to the moving string and tailpiece, the tuner may bounce repeatedly off of the top of the instrument causing a buzzing sound.

-To correct this issue, loosen the screw (making sure not to remove it from the fine tuner) and tune the string using the peg.
 Fine tuners may also cause buzzing when the screw or nut (on the top side of the tailpiece) is loose, has cross-threaded, or has a small metal burr.

 To correct this issue, tighten the nut.
 Once the nut is tightened, loosen and remove only the screw.
 Run the threads of the screw lightly along the edge or surface of a wax candle and rethread the screw back into the fine tuner.